We know words; we know words inspire, inform, entertain, and move people.

 GIVING BACK & MAKING AN IMPACT

-As an aspiring B Corp, we strive to give back to our community in meaningful ways.
+As a certified B Corp, we strive to give back to our community in meaningful ways.
 We’ve all seen translations from marketing campaigns gone wrong.
 And while those can be embarrassing, failed translations can have a much larger and more serious impact on the world.
 For example, a person can’t follow health guidelines if they can’t understand how to prevent a disease from spreading.
 Without accurate, in-language information in areas with little media or reliable news, rumors and misinformation can have detrimental consequences.

 From our own work, we know that the right words used in the right way can inform, entertain, inspire, and move people.
 But the key is the right words in the right language at the right time in the right way.
 This requires strategic thinking and planning to achieve the widest possible positive impact.